MedAI-Lab/Thy-Wise/README.md

 # Thy-Wise
-### Interpretable machine learning for the evaluation of thyroid nodules (Thy-Wise): Comparison with ACR TI-RADS
+### Thy-Wise: An interpretable machine learning model for the evaluation of thyroid nodules